 Making friends across Chester often starts with a plan that suits the city.
 A short wander along The Rows, a riverside walk near the Racecourse, or a calm catch‑up in Hoole keeps things comfortable.
 Keep the first meet public and time‑boxed so it feels easy to say yes.
 If you click, suggest another simple meet soon — the second plan builds momentum, and repeat meet‑ups are what create genuine friendships.

-Whether you have just moved to Chester or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Chester, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: